Kernix13/beginner-git-commands/ISSUES_BRANCHES.md

 # Issues, Labels, and Branch Strategies

+> ## REVIEW THIS ENTIRE PAGE AND EITHER EDIT IT OR DELETE EVERYTHING AND START OVER!

 Anchor Links: [Issues](#issues) | [Branch Strategies](#branch-strategies) |

 - A `Git strategy` might be around cloning, branching, and merging